-Many people who have previously had a Cerebrovascular Accident (CVA) have experienced difficulties in obtaining Travel Insurance.
+Many people who have previously had a Cerebrovascular Accident (CVA) or transient ischaemic attack (TIA) have experienced difficulties in obtaining Travel Insurance.
 American Express recognises that many of our customers continue to enjoy travelling overseas and we are happy to consider cover for those with a history of CVAs.

 Here are a few important points to consider.